-- Frames addressed to unknown destinations MUST be forwarded from the Ethernet port to the cable port. - Broadcast frames MUST be forwarded to the cable port. - Multicast frames MUST be forwarded to the cable port in accordance with filtering configuration settings specified by the cable operator's operations and business support systems. - Frames from source addresses other than those provisioned or learned as supported CPE devices MUST NOT be forwarded. - If a single-user CM has learned a supported address, it MUST NOT forward data from a second source.
-Other (non-supported) CPE source addresses MUST be learned from the Ethernet port and this information used to filter local traffic as in a traditional learning bridge. - If a single-user CM has learned A as its supported CPE device and learned B as a second device connected to the Ethernet port, it MUST filter any traffic from A to B.
+- Frames addressed to unknown destinations MUST be forwarded from the Ethernet port to the cable port. - Broadcast frames MUST be forwarded to the cable port. - Multicast frames MUST be forwarded to the cable port in accordance with filtering configuration settings specified by the cable operator's operations and business support systems. - Frames from source addresses other than those provisioned or learned as supported CPE devices MUST NOT be forwarded. - If a single-user CM has acquired a MAC address (see Section 3.1.2.3.1), it MUST NOT forward data from a second source.
+Other (non-supported) CPE source addresses MUST be learned from the Ethernet port and this information used to filter local traffic as in a traditional learning bridge. - If a single-user CM has acquired MAC address A as its supported CPE device and learned B as a second device connected to the Ethernet port, it MUST filter any traffic from A to B.